-In the 1990s she traveled to Alaska for 4 consecutive summers where she painted over 250 paintings, taught workshops and finalized each trip with a one-woman exhibit.
-All but a very few of those paintings sold to Alaskans and her work is in the permanent collection of the Baranov Museum on Kodiak Island.
+In the 1990s she traveled to Alaska for four consecutive summers, where she painted over 250 paintings, taught workshops, and finalized each trip with a one-woman exhibit.
+All but a very few of those paintings sold to Alaskans, and her work is in the permanent collection of the Baranov Museum on Kodiak Island.

 Her paintings are hanging in private and corporate collections throughout the world.
 Cami has won numerous awards and recognition in her field including:

 Best of Show, 1997, Artists of Colorado at the Colorado History Museum in Denver

 Top 150 Arts for the Parks 2005

 Taos Invites Taos show 2006, 07, 08 and 09

 “Living Legends of Taos,” 2012 show Taos Art Museum at Fechin House